Engulfing Pattern Strategy: A Comprehensive Tutorial

 A bullish engulfing pattern, characterized by a red candlestick followed by a green one, should appear following a downtrend.

-Shape of a Bullish Engulfing Pattern
+Shape of a bullish engulfing pattern

 A bearish engulfing pattern, which features a green candlestick followed by a red one, is typically seen after an uptrend.

-Shape of a Bearish Engulfing Pattern
+Shape of a bearish engulfing pattern

 To qualify as an engulfing pattern, the following three criteria must be satisfied: